shurcooL/eX0/README.md

 eX0
 ===

-eX0 is an unfinished networked multiplayer (and single-player) top-down view 2D tactical shooter game.
+eX0 is an unfinished networked multiplayer (and single-player) top-down view 2D tactical shooter indie game.

 It was originally envisioned as a realistic recreationg of Counter-Strike in 2D, but since most of the gameplay is not implemented nor finalized, it can end up being quite different (if I ever decide to finish it).